noahehall/theBookOfNoah/linux/docker/docker.md

   - RADOS (ceph)
     - reliable autonomic distributed objet store
     - ceph is the software that you would use to build your own Azure storage or AWs s3-like distributed blob storage service
+  - daemon
+    - a process that runs int he background r ather tha  under the direct control fo the user
+  - server
+    - a process that takes requests from a client and performs the actions required to fulfill the requests

 # best practices